The Top 12 Free CompTIA Practice Exams for 2026

 2. CompTIA (official)

-When preparing for any professional certification, from CompTIA to PMP, ITIL, or even vendor-specific credentials like AWS and Azure, going directly to the source is an indispensable first step.
-CompTIA's official website provides free, authoritative sample questions for its core certifications, including A+, Network+, and Security+.
-While these are not full-length exams, these question sets are the gold standard for understanding the exact phrasing, format, and complexity you will encounter on your test day.
+When you start preparing for professional certifications like CompTIA, PMP, ITIL, or vendor-specific credentials from AWS and Azure, visiting the provider's website is a necessary first step.
+CompTIA offers free, authoritative sample questions for its core certifications, including A+, Network+, and Security+.
+While these are not full-length exams, these question sets serve as a standard for understanding the exact phrasing, format, and technical complexity you will encounter on test day.

-Official CompTIA sample questions offer unparalleled authenticity and insight into exam design.
+Official CompTIA sample questions offer authenticity and direct insight into exam design.

 Strategic Integration and Limitations